Chance Crossings

 Just like the doe had no where to go but straight ahead, I continued on...

-No-o-o-o, I heard myself saying as I teared up and crossed the road.
+No-o-o-o, I heard myself saying as I crossed the road.
 Momma was no where to be seen as I scanned the far ditch and wetland there.

 There was a small trail of blood from the impact.
 Minutes before, the fawn had been alive with its perfect spots to camouflage its body in the dappled sunlight on the forest floor.
 A few minutes before, it had been bouncing around at the feet of its mother.
 A few minutes before, she was instinctively caring for this baby.